Amplitude-shift keying: Probability of error

-from this formula we can easily understand that the probability to make an error decreases if the maximum amplitude of the transmitted signal or the amplification of the system becomes greater; on the other hand, it increases if the number of levels or the power of noise becomes greater.
+From this formula we can easily understand that the probability of making an error decreases if the maximum amplitude of the transmitted signal or the amplification of the system becomes greater; on the other hand, it increases if the number of levels or the power of noise becomes greater.

-This relationship is valid when there is no intersymbol interference, i.e. $g(t)$ is a Nyquist function.
+This relationship is valid when there is no intersymbol interference, i.e., $g(t)$ is a Nyquist function.